 (Minas Gerais Conspiracy)

 The second half of the 18th century marked the decay of Minas Gerais’ gold mining economy.
-As a natural consequence, the Portuguese Crown started to get less money from the colony.
-That led the then-province governor to order the forceful collect of all delayed tax payments.
+As a natural consequence, the Portuguese Crown started to receive less money from the colony.
+That led the then-province governor to order a forceful collection of all delayed tax payments.
 That led many families to lose everything they owned.

-Members of the local elites started to revolt against the Crown and began plotting a movement for independence of the province.
+Members of the local elites began to revolt against the Crown and plotted a movement for independence of the province.
 At that time, Brazil was a highly divided territory, and the idea of a nation didn’t exist.